When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How Much Is Speedify?

-- 1-Year Plan – The 1-year plan costs $89.99 annually, which you will have to pay up front.
-This will save you 50% on the price of your subscription versus paying month to month.
+- 1-Year Plan – The annual plan costs $53.99, which you'll have to pay upfront.
+This will save you 70% on the price of your subscription versus paying month-to-month.

-- Families Plan – The Families plan allows up to 5 users to connect to the VPN simultaneously with 5 devices each.
-The monthly plan is priced at $22.50, and the yearly plan costs $135.
+- Families Plan – This plan allows up to 5 users to connect to the VPN simultaneously with 5 devices each.
+The monthly plan costs $22.50, while the yearly plan is $81, which breaks down to $6.75 per month.
+If you opt for the 3-year plan, it's available for $4.50 per month.

-- Teams Plan – The Teams plan is meant for larger groups and is priced at $14.99 per month per user.
+- Teams Plan – Now, this one's meant for larger groups and is priced at $14.99 per month.
+There's two types of plans under the Teams Plan.
+If you go for the annual plan, it's $4.49 per user/month.
 The price varies based on the number of users, and each user account has a 5-device limit.
+You can also add a dedicated server for an extra $75/month.

 Furthermore, Speedify doesn't offer many features compared to top VPNs, so we don't believe that sticking with the service for three years—the only way to get a good deal here—is a smart choice.